Seattle University

 Visit us

-Seattle U has exponentially expanded my worldview.
+Seattle University has exponentially expanded my worldview.
 It has given me the tools to examine social issues, relationships, literature, art, sciences and myself, so that I can move through my life more mindfully and more justly.

 Ali Alderman, Arts Leadership, Class of 2020